 In addition, agile scrum is the ideal approach when dealing with definite customer requirements and customers that need guidance.
 "Agile works especially well for any business that develops a product according to a customer's specifications, especially if the customer tells you that they're not completely sure what they need you to build for them," Paddock said.

 However, if your business offers — or if your clients require — a fixed budget, scope and timeline, agile scrum will not be worth the investment.
 "Agile requires flexibility from both the customer, who is the 'product owner' in scrum terminology, and the development team — if either isn't able to be flexible, it won't work well or at all."

 Agile scrum coaching and training

 Before adopting agile scrum methodology, businesses also need to determine if they have the resources to properly train employees.

-Jay Feitlinger, founder and CEO of StringCan Interactive, a digital marketing services firm, adopted agile scrum for the purpose of having an efficient project management system that can catch up with the pace of the Internet marketing industry.
+Jay Feitlinger, founder and CEO of StringCan Interactive, a digital marketing services firm, adopted agile scrum for the purpose of having efficient project management software that can catch up with the pace of the Internet marketing industry.
 Making the switch, he said, required a focus on proper implementation.

 Prior to launching StringCan, Feitlinger worked for a large marketing agency that tried numerous attempts at project management and ran into many issues.